f5devcentral/f5xc-mcn-TechXchange/README.rst

 Deploy with Terraform
 ~~~~~~~~~~~~~~~~~~~~~~~

-1. Return to the jumphost terminal within the xRDP session.
+1. Return to the jumphost terminal within the xRDP session, ensuring you are in the following directory /home/ubuntu/f5xc-mcn-TechXchange/.
 Deploy the Terraform code for "Cloud A" by running the script **./cloud-A-setup.sh**.

 .. code:: bash